iltommi/qdb-documentation/source/concepts/data_storage.rst

 .. note::
     Migration speed depends on the available network bandwidth, the speed of the underlying hardware, and the amount of data to migrate.
 Therefore, a large amount of data (several gigabytes) on older hardware may negatively impact client performance.

 During migration, nodes remain available and will answer to requests.
 However, since migration occurs *after* the node is registered, there is a time interval during which some entries are being moved to their nodes.
-These entries may be temporarly unvailable.
+These entries may be temporarily unavailable.

 Failure scenario: